MaXerri/MaXerri/README.md

-- Hi, I’m @MaXerri I am a computer science and mechanical engineering student at the Cornell University College of Engineering.
+- Hi, I’m @MaXerri I am a computer science student minoring in mechanical engineering and applied mathematics at Cornell University, within the College of Engineering.
 - I’m interested in implementing software for mechanical-related systems and solving optimization problems using machine learning systems.
 I'm always open to opportunities for computational-related work in new fields.
 - Current Projects:
    - making deep learning models for human joint position estimation for a software to analyze running mechanics